Skip to Main Content

 It’s important to try to avoid making conversations about money taboo.
 By answering questions open and honestly, your child will have more realistic expectations and a deeper understanding of financial concepts.
 Plus, they will feel more comfortable going to you with questions as they get older and their relationship with money changes.

-Crystle Stranghoener is a vice president and BSA Officer at OMB and heavily involved with Junior Achievement, an organization that teaches financial literacy in local K-12 classrooms.
-She's an expert when it comes to teaching children important financial concepts and finding ways to make them less complicated.
+Crystle Stranghoener is a BSA Officer/VP at OMB Bank and is heavily involved with Junior Achievement, an organization that teaches financial literacy in local K-12 classrooms.
+I was able to talk to her about some of the financial concepts she teaches children when working with them in the classroom.

 Lead by example